Intel-SolutionDev/magpie/README.md

 ------

 Magpie contains a number of scripts for running Big Data software in HPC environments.
-Thus far, Hadoop, Spark, TensorFlow with Horovod, Hbase, Storm, Pig, Mahout, Phoenix, Kafka, Zeppelin, and Zookeeper are supported.
+Thus far, Hadoop, Spark, TensorFlow w/ & w/o Horovod, Hbase, Storm, Pig, Mahout, Phoenix, Kafka, Zeppelin, and Zookeeper are supported.
 It currently supports running over the parallel file system Lustre and running over any generic network filesytem.
 There